Anderson College of Nursing

 - Clinical is graded as “Pass” or “Fail”.
 Satisfactory clinical consists of participating for the required number of hours, meeting clinical requirements specific to each course, behaving in a professional manner.
 Note: Students must complete all required clinical hours and all required clinical assignments in order to receive a passing course grade.

 - A student who has failed a nursing course for any reason may repeat the failed course only once.
-In the Anderson College of Nursing, no student will be permitted to use the Repeat/Recompute Policy or the Second Chance Provision for any nursing course (NU designation).
+In the Anderson College of Nursing and Health Professions, no student will be permitted to use the Repeat/Recompute Policy or the Second Chance Provision for any nursing course (NU designation).
 A student in the nursing program can receive no more than one course failure throughout the nursing program.
 After two course failures, the student will be dismissed from the program.

 - In accordance with University policy, students who withdraw from a course by the designated deadline in the UNA catalog will receive a “W” for the course.
 After the designated deadline, courses dropped with averages of less than a 73 will be a “WF”.
 In nursing courses, a “WF” for any reason is considered a course failure.